Understanding Pennsylvania’s Motorcycle Laws

 To operate a motorcycle in Pennsylvania, an individual must have a specialized license, separate from a standard driver’s license.

 To obtain a motorcycle license, you must be at least 16 years old and have either a valid Pennsylvania driver’s license or a valid out-of-state driver’s license.
-For those under 18, you’ll need parental or guardian consent to apply for a motorcycle license.
+Applicants under 18 must also have parental or guardian consent and meet additional training requirements under PennDOT’s graduated licensing system.

 The application process includes: